View all current alerts (4)

 2. If there is no meter, properties, particularly domestic properties built before 1989, are charged for their water services based on the Rateable Value of that property.

 If your charges are based on the rateable value of your property, i.e. you don't have a meter, your bills will not take into account the number of people at the property or how much water you use.
 Unfortunately, you cannot change your rateable value and neither can we.
-The values have not been updated for nearly 20 years and no new properties built since then have been given a rateable value.
-As this system does not use the current banding used for Council Tax, it will not be affected by changes to your property or your circumstances.

 All customers pay fixed charges as a part of their bill.
 Fixed charges are paid in advance.